phrac/plus4_kalico/README.md

         * `FR_net_wifi_ssid='MySSID'`
         * `FR_net_wifi_key='MyWiFiKEY'`
 4. Unmount the eMMC card and re-install it into your printer and power on.
 If everything worked, you should now be able to access your printer via SSH.
 5. SSH into your printer.
-The default username/password is `mks`.
-You will be asked to change your password on first login
+* If you're using the Q1 Image, the default username/password is `mks`.
+You will be asked to change your password on first login.
+* If you're using the clean image, the default username is `root` and the password is `1234`
 6. Install updates
     Lets make sure our system is up-to-date with the latest software.
 Note that this should NOT change your kernel.
     ```